johngcrowley/neon_control_plane/docs/runbook.md

 3. do a `/migrate` of `0102` (shard 1) -> `pageserver1`. back to initial state (each PS with `Attached` shard). `psql` good.
 4. `attach` DB in `duckdb` and load `condensed_mortgage.parquet`.

-## Compaction, Images, Pages, LSNs
-- TODO: how does compaction really work, what is a page, how to reduce read latency, why are layers downloaded

-## Note:
-- Having a bit of difficulty with Compute spazzing and need to be restarted with the timeline `curl` redone so it can find the basebackup.
-We gotta figure that out.
-This is with regards to time travel.
-- Update timeline ID in `spec.json` configuration file to use the new timeline before starting the PITR compute node.